 However, the canonical resources for French cuisine disagree.
 Auguste Escoffier, writing in 1903, smears garlic over the inside of a dish, and builds up his potatoes with boiled milk, Gruyere cheese and eggs.
 Larousse differentiates pomme de terre Dauphinoise from gratin Dauphinoise by describing the former as a simple dish of potatoes and cream, and the latter as the baked dish of potatoes, garlic and eggs with cheese sprinkled over.
 Larousse goes on to add a sub-recipe called gratin Savoyade that omits the eggs and layers the cheese in with the potatoes.

 Once all this kerfuffle is absorbed, gratin Dauphinoise starts to look very like a traditional dish with fiercely defended ingredients that actually has no fixed recipe.
 Another plat de la mère.

-The recipe that we use is lightly adapted from Scottish chef Nick Nairn.
-His recipe is superb as it leaves out the dubious eggs, adds the garlic to the potatoes (so you can make mini gratins very easily), and he mixes cream with milk to give a mixture that has no risk of being runny in the absence of the albumin.
+The recipe we use is our own.
+We leave out the dubious eggs, add the garlic to the potatoes (so you can make mini gratins very easily), and mix cream with milk to give a mixture that has no risk of being runny in the absence of the albumin.
+Any notion of a pre-cook of the potatoes is completely unnecessary if you have cut very finely with a mandoline.
 We like to add the cheese, but as a sprinkle, per Larousse.

 - 10g unsalted butter